Yossi-Roset/LogiExport/README.md

 # LogiExport
 LogiExport is a Qlik Sense extension easily added into existing dashboards, saving users time and effort designing and editing raw exported Excel files, avoiding potential user errors in the process.

-New Features in LogiExport 5.0!
+New Features in LogiExport 5.0!<br>
-⚡Multiple Visualizations Export, Split to Sheets or to Files.
+⚡Multiple Visualizations Export, Split to Sheets or to Files.<br>
-⚡Cycle Dimension Export, Split to Sheets or to Files.
+⚡Cycle Dimension Export, Split to Sheets or to Files.<br>
-⚡Full suppport in Pivot Tables including keeping the original formatting.
+⚡Full suppport in Pivot Tables including keeping the original formatting.<br>
-⚡Export Links as Actual hyperlinks in Excel.
+⚡Export Links as Actual hyperlinks in Excel.<br>

 Save time on Excel labor – the file is exported exactly as you like it.
 Fast single click exports.